Alen Air Purifiers and Filters Frequently Asked Questions (FAQ)

 When inhaled, they pose a serious danger relating to the development or worsening of lung disease and can compromise your cardiovascular health.
 Allergy and asthma sufferers are particularly at risk, as well children and the elderly.
 Alen Air Purifiers are a simple solution to significantly reducing these very alarming health hazards.

-To help determine which air purifier is right for your top concerns, take our a ir purifier quiz or consult our buying guide .
+To help determine which air purifier is right for your top concerns, consult our Digital Assistant or view our buying guide.
 If you want a multi-purpose purifier to address several needs, consider the Alen BreatheSmart Classic HEPA — which helps with common issues including allergies, asthma, dust, and more.

 We tend to think we are safe from the dangers of air pollution when in the sanctity of our own homes.
 However, this is not the case.
 In fact indoor air is on average 2 to 5x more polluted than outdoor air, the two are closely related.